nmovshov/planetary-collision-scripts/build_scipy.md

 install them.

 + NumPy (http://www.numpy.org)
-  The fundumental package providing N-dimensional arrays, array manipulation, linear algebra, and element-wise math functions, among other things.
+  The fundamental package providing N-dimensional arrays, array manipulation, linear algebra, and element-wise math functions, among other things.
 It is included in the Spheral build so you don't need to do anything.